Peery's Egyptian Theater

 Detailed on-site investigation and laboratory analysis conducted by Conrad Schmitt led to the restoration of the original interior colors.
 Egyptian motifs and figures were reapplied, and gold leaf added glittering highlights.
 The tedious process assured that Peery’s Egyptian Theater was accurately restored – the only theater in Utah that can make that claim.
 The effort earned Peery’s Egyptian Theater an Honor Award from the National Trust for Historic Preservation, and two Merit Awards from the U.S. Institute for Theatre Technology.
 Through a complex partnership of Weber County, Ogden City, Weber State University, Egyptian Theater Foundation and Ogden/Weber Chamber of Commerce, not only was the Egyptian Theater saved and restored, but the adjoining David Eccles Conference Center was constructed, and a rebuilt former department store became the new Weber County government offices.
 Hundreds of monetary contributions, large and small, made the project possible.
 Major donations and grants came from the likes of the George S. and Delores Dore Eccles Foundation, Dr. Louis S. and Jan Peery, and the Utah State Legislature.

 A superbly restored Peery’s Egyptian Theater reopened January 17, 1997 as a performing arts/motion picture theater.
-It is the only venue outside of Park City and Salt Lake City, and second largest, for the world-famous Sundance Film Festival occurring each January.
+It is the only venue outside of Park City and Salt Lake City, and second largest, for the world-famous Sundance Film Festival occurring each January until ending in January 2006.
+In 2004 a Wurlitzer organ with 22 ranks was installed and in 2014 an extra 21 ranks were added.

 Just login to your account and subscribe to this theater